 Your kitchen should be as bright and uncluttered as possible.
 Empty your refrigerator and cabinets of all but the essentials, and organize what's left: alphabetize spices, turn all the mug handles the same way and stack pantry goods from large to small.
 These are subtle ways to indicate the orderly, organized life your buyers will be living in their new home.

-For more great tips on staging and organizing your home, check out the links on the next page.
+For more great tips on staging and organizing your home, check out the links below.

 - Christoffer, Erica.
 "5 'Hip' Ideas for Do-it-Yourself Staging."
 Realtor Magazine.
 March 2, 2010.
 (Jan.
 3, 2011)http://styledstagedsold.blogs.realtor.org/2010/03/02/5-hip-ideas-for-do-it-yourself-staging/

 - Cornett, Brandon.
 "Home Staging Tips - How to Stage a Home for Sale."
 Home Buying Institute.
 (Jan.
 3, 2011)http://www.homebuyinginstitute.com/staging/

 - Decker, Stephanie.
 "5 'Affordable' Ways to Make a Home Look Expensive."
 Realtor Magazine.
 May 31, 2010.
 (Jan.
 3, 2011)http://styledstagedsold.blogs.realtor.org/2010/05/31/5-affordable-ways-to-make-a-home-look-expensive

 - Decker, Stephanie.
 "Stage the Home for Online Curb Appeal, Too."
 Realtor Magazine.
 Feb.
 23, 2010.
 (Jan.
 3, 2011)http://styledstagedsold.blogs.realtor.org/2010/02/23/make-sure-the-home-has-online-curb-appeal-too